Mıgırdiç Margosyan: Writing career

-Margosyan published a number of short stories in Armenian at the Marmara newspaper, some of which were later collected and published under the name Mer Ayt Goğmeri (Bizim Oralar) (1984).
+Margosyan published a number of short stories in Armenian at the Marmara newspaper.
+Some of these were later collected and published under the name Mer Ayt Goğmeri (Bizim Oralar) (1984) by a small circle of intellectuals that included Margosyan and Yetvart Tomasyan.
 In 1988 Margosyan received the Eliz Kavukcuyan Literature Award for authors writing in Armenian in Paris, France.
+In 1993, Margosyan, Tomasyan, and Hrant Dink founded Aras Publishing, which became the only publishing house in Turkey that published books in Western Armenian.
 Margosyan published Gavur Mahallesi (1992), Söyle Margos Nerelisen?
 (1995) and Biletimiz İstanbul'a Kesildi (1998) in Turkish and in 1999 published his second book, Dikrisi Aperen in Armenian.
 His book Gavur Mahallesi was translated into Kurdish and published in 1999 with the title Li ba me, Li wan deran by Avesta Publishing in Istanbul.
 Margosyan's articles for the daily Evrensel were published under the name Çengelliiğne in 1999.
 Margosyan continued to write for Evrensel under the column Kirveme Mektuplar, which was published in a 2006 book of the same name.
 His last book, an autobiographical novel called Tespih Taneleri, was published in 2006.